ranfysvalle02/bayesian-nn/README.md

 ---

+### **Understanding Bayesian Inference in Neural Networks**

+Bayesian inference is a method of statistical inference that updates the probability for a hypothesis as more evidence or information becomes available.
+In the context of neural networks, Bayesian inference is used to estimate the distribution of weights.

+In a traditional neural network, the weights are learned through optimization techniques like gradient descent, and they are fixed after training.
+However, in a Bayesian Neural Network (BNN), the weights are considered as random variables.
+The goal is not to find the best single set of weights, but rather to determine the distribution of weights that best explain the data.

+This is achieved through Bayes' theorem, which in the context of neural networks can be expressed as:

+P(weights | data) = [ P(data | weights) * P(weights) ] / P(data)

+Here:

+- P(weights | data) is the **posterior** distribution of the weights given the data.
+This is what we want to compute.
+- P(data | weights) is the **likelihood** of the data given the weights.
+This is computed based on the network's architecture and the activation function.
+- P(weights) is the **prior** distribution of the weights.
+This represents our belief about the weights before seeing the data.
+- P(data) is the **evidence** or marginal likelihood of the data.
+This is often difficult to compute directly, so we usually use techniques like Markov Chain Monte Carlo (MCMC) or Variational Inference to approximate the posterior distribution.

+The result is a distribution of weights instead of a single set.
+This allows the BNN to capture the uncertainty in the weights, which in turn provides a measure of uncertainty in the predictions.

+---

+### **Quantifying Uncertainty in Bayesian Neural Networks**

+One of the key advantages of Bayesian Neural Networks is their ability to quantify uncertainty.
+This is achieved through the distribution of weights and the use of dropout during prediction.

+In a BNN, dropout is not only used during training but also during prediction.
+This is known as Monte Carlo Dropout.
+During prediction, we run the model multiple times, each time with a different dropout mask, and collect all the outputs.
+This gives us a distribution of predictions for each input.

+The mean of this distribution is the model's prediction, similar to a traditional neural network.
+However, the spread of the distribution (often measured by standard deviation or variance) gives us a measure of the model's uncertainty about its prediction.

+If the model is very certain, all the predictions will be close to the mean, and the spread will be small.
+If the model is uncertain, the predictions will be spread out over a larger range, and the spread will be large.

+---

 ### **Uncertainty and the Quantum World: A Parallelogram of Possibilities**

 Uncertainty is at the core of both **Bayesian Neural Networks** and **quantum mechanics**.
 In quantum physics, particles such as **electrons** don’t have fixed positions and velocities until measured.
 Instead, they exist in a state of **superposition**, where they can be in multiple states at once, each with a certain probability.
 This is similar to the uncertainty in BNNs, where weights exist in a **probabilistic distribution** rather than a single deterministic value.
 This probabilistic view mirrors how quantum mechanics works at the atomic level, where reality itself becomes inherently uncertain until observed.